SantoriniDave.com

 4. Westin

-Family-friendly hotel located one block from Westlake Center Mall and a 9-minute walk from the Washington State Convention Center.
+Family-friendly hotel located one block from Westlake Center Mall and a 9-minute walk from either of the Seattle Convention Centers.
 A fitness center, indoor pool, and several restaurants are on-site, and some rooms have water views.

 5. Max